Add, remove & assign phone numbers on demand

 SMS is the most common way to send and receive text messages.
 It's reliable and any mobile device can do it.

-Mass SMS, also known as bulk texting, is when you send a message to many people at once.
+Broadcast or mass SMS, also known as bulk texting, is when you send a message to many people at once.

 Importantly, mass texting isn’t the same as a group text message.